Isborg/isborg.github.io/_posts/2016-11-20-A-Mathematicians-Lament.md

 > **SIMPLICIO:** I'm getting tired of all your mystical mumbo-jumbo!
 Basic arithmetic, all right?
 Do you or do you not agree that students should learn it?
 <br/>
 > **SALVIATI:** That depends on what you mean by "it."
 If you mean having an appreciation for the problems of counting and arranging, the advantages of grouping and naming, the distinction between a representation and the thing itself, and some idea of the historical development of number systems, then yes, I do think our students should be exposed to such things.
 If you mean the rote memorization of arithmetic facts without any underlying conceptual framework, then no. If you mean exploring the not-at-all obvious fact that five groups of seven is the same as seven groups of five, then yes.
-If you mean making a rule that 5 × 7 = 7 × 5, then no. Doing mathematics should always mean discovering patterns and craf atently obvious statement about lines and angles must then be "proved."
+If you mean making a rule that 5 × 7 = 7 × 5, then no. Doing mathematics should always mean discovering patterns and craf�atently obvious statement about lines and angles must then be "proved."

 <div style="text-align:center"><img src="http://isbaum.com/images/AMathematiciansLament/8.jpg" /></div>